Dedicated Vs Integrated Graphics Card

 Which one is better?
 Integrated graphics or dedicated graphics?

 It depends on you.
-Yes, it absolutely depends on you.
-I use a laptop with an integrated GPU for the last 5 years without any issues.
+Yes, it depends on you.
+I have used a laptop with an integrated GPU for the last 5 years without any issues.
 I do video editing and use 3D CAD software on that laptop.
 But how do I manage with an integrated GPU?

-I manage to optimize my laptop to perform better than expected.
-I choose to use Linux over Windows for over a decade.
+I managed to optimize my laptop to perform better than expected.
+I have chosen to use Linux over Windows for over a decade.
 That’s how I manage to get the best from an old laptop.

 So if you are a computer shopper with a basic knowledge of computing, go for an integrated graphics card.